vivekagr/AWS-SAA-C02-Course/README.md

   - iam/security-credentials/role-name
   - automatically rotated - always valid
   - Resources need to check the meta-data periodically
-- Should always use roles compared to storing long term credentials
+- **Should always use Roles compared to storing long term credentials (Access Keys)**
-- CLI tools use role credentials automatically
+- CLI tools use Role credentials automatically
+  - after the Role is attached to an instance, it can run aws commands without the need to run `aws configure`

+How to create and use EC2 Role:
+- go to IAM service
+- click Create role
+- pick "AWS service" as type of trusted entity
+- pick "EC2" as use case
+- pick access type, e.g. AmazonS3FullAcccess
+- go to EC2 service
+- right click on an instance, go to Instance Settings, then Attach/Replace IAM Role
+- select previously created IAM Role
+- now we can run e.g. `aws s3 ls`
+  - if we run `curl http://169.254.169.254/latest/meta-data/iam/security-credentials` it will list of active Roles

-### AWS System Manager Parameter Store
+### AWS System Manager Parameter Store (SSM Paramater Store)

+Subproduct of System Manager service.

 Passing secrets into an EC2 instance is bad practice because anyone who has access to the meta-data has access to the secrets.

 Parameter store allows for storage of **configuration** and **secrets**

-- Strings
+- String, StringList, SecureString
+- License codes, Database Strings, Full Configs, Passwords
-- StringList
+- Hierarchies, Versioning
+  - **Hierarchy means we set parameter names according to /... format, e.g. `/my-cat-app/dbstring`**
+  - think of paramater names as filenames in a directory structure
-- SecureString
+- Plaintext and Ciphertext

 Parameter Store: